 Use wood that you are sure of.
 Some may have sap that you are allergic to, or you may react to the sawdust.
 As such, try to stick to wood that you have worked with before or at least whose side effects are known in your area, if there are any at all.

-Wood carving can be a good way to have an extra income, and doing it right makes you even better at it.
+Wood carving can be a good way to earn an extra income, and doing it right makes you even better.
 To get to a level where your pieces make sense, you need the right tools and the right wood.
 One of the first steps to take when the carving is removing the excess wood is that you remain only with the wood you want to work with.

-How well you get rid of clumps of wood when you are carving determines how much work you will need to detail.
+How well you get rid of clumps of wood when carving determines how much work you will need to detail.
 We hope this article helps you find the best way more suitable for your wood carving project.
 Happy wood carving, woodcarvers!
 You may also want to read our post on How to tell if a wood carving is going to split & How to join two pieces of wood for wood carving.